treyd-io/blog-kustomize-krm-function-demo/README.md

 ## What are KRM functions?

-KRM function have been introduced by the KPT tool (https://kpt.dev/book/02-concepts/03-functions) and are starting to get traction in the broader community.
+KRM functions have been introduced by the KPT tool (https://kpt.dev/book/02-concepts/03-functions) and are starting to get traction in the broader community.
 The idea is to provide the capability to have generic client-side transformations of kubernetes manifests packaged as containers.

 You can find the specification for such function here: https://github.com/kubernetes-sigs/kustomize/blob/master/cmd/config/docs/api-conventions/functions-spec.md

 The way they work is they take 2 sets of inputs: their own manifests, and a list of kubernetes manifests.
 They then return a new list of kubernetes manifests as output, which will be used for the following sets of transformations.

-This allows for a conceptual simple and very composable pipeline of transformations.
+This allows for a conceptually simple and very composable pipeline of transformations.

 The nice thing is that the latest version of kustomize allows us to use KRM functions that can be used during `kustomize build`!

 ## How to use a KRM function as a transformer?

 Let's start from the consumer perspective first.
-In order to use a KRM function as a transformer, you first need to write a manifest that contains:
+To use a KRM function as a transformer, you first need to write a manifest that contains:
 1. the container image of a KRM function
 2. the inputs to that function.